FREE DOWNLOAD

 Generally accepted as the best airflow style, downdraft booths do an excellent job of controlling overspray and contamination.
 Air enters the booth through a full-length, filtered ceiling plenum.
 From there, air flows vertically over the product and into the filtered exhaust pit in the floor.

-Fill out our request form and we'll send you the free Finding Your FLOW guide.
+Fill out this form and we’ll send you Finding Your FLOW guide

 Sign Up for Our Newsletter